Aryan-Dey/Paris-Olympics-2024-Dashboard/README.md

 ---

-### Note- In order to Interact with the Dashboard, Please Download the File as it might not open on Github.
-Thank You

 ## 🚀 Project Overview

 This project showcases how modern data analytics and visualization tools can bring large-scale event data to life.
 The dashboard enables users to: